narendra-addweb/MyImmoPix/wp-content/plugins/wp-retina-2x/readme.txt

 * Update: Retina information has been moved to the Media Library directly.
 * Update: Dashboard has been revamped for Pro users.
 Standard users can still use Bulk functions.
 * Update: Support for WP 4.4.
-* Info: I have published a new book and it is now available on Amazon!
-It is called "Abandoned Japan" and features stories and adventures in abandoned places in Japan.
-The book includes Gunkanjima (the abandoned island seen in James Bond) and Nara Dreamland (an abandoned Disneyland).
-Please have a look at it here: https://goo.gl/dQJpJW.
-Thank you :)

 = 3.5.4 =
 * Update: PictureFill 3.0.1 (full codebase rewrite).